BepisPoggoLoco/RF-Jammer/README.md

 ## 2. Code

-Once all components are wired correctly, all you need to do is upload "Wifi_Jammer.ino" onto your Arduino to replicate this project's software sucessfully.
+Once all components are wired correctly, all you need to do is upload "RF_Jammer.ino" onto your Arduino to replicate this project's software sucessfully.